 Collection and rearing of mosquitoes

-Field-caught Cx. torrentium and Cx. pip. pipiens mosquitoes were obtained from egg raft collection in summer 2016/2017 as previously described [Leggewie et al 2016].
-Collection site was close to Hamburg, Germany (Langenlehsten 53°30´N 10°44´E).
-The labstrain of Cx. pip. molestus where collected equally in 2011 in Heidelberg, Germany (08°39´E 49°11´N).
-Field caught larvae’s were reared at room temperature, Cx. pip. molestus larvea´s and all adult mosquitoes were incubated at 26°C, with a relative humidity of 80% and a 12:12 light:dark photoperiod.
-For differentiation of the species/biotype DNA was extracted from larvae’s and molecular taxonomic identification was performed by multiplex qPCR as previously described [Rudolf et al 2013, Vogels et al 2015].
-To exclude other virus infections, 10 randomly selected adult mosquitoes per species were tested by pan-flavi-, pan-alpha- and pan-Orthobunyavirus PCRs, all individuals revealed negative results [Chao et al 2007, Eshoo et al. 2007, Lambert et al. 2009].
+Field-caught Cx. torrentium and Cx. p. pipiens specimens were obtained from egg raft collections in the summers of 2016 and 2017 as previously described [Leggewie et al 2016].
+The collection site was close to Hamburg, Germany (Langenlehsten 53°30´N 10°44´E).
+The labstrain of Cx. p. molestus where collected in the field in 2011 in Heidelberg, Germany (08°39´E 49°11´N).
+Field collected eggs were reared to adults at room temperature.
+The Cx. p. molestus colony and all adult mosquitoes were incubated at 26°C, with a relative humidity of 80% and a 12:12 light:dark photoperiod.
+For differentiation of the three Culex taxa, DNA was extracted from x-x larvae (EXTRAKTIOSNKIT) and molecular identification was performed by multiplex qPCR as previously described [Rudolf et al 2013, Vogels et al 2015].
+To exclude other virus infections, 10 randomly selected adult mosquitoes per species were tested by pan-flavi-, pan-alpha- and pan-Orthobunyavirus PCRs [Chao et al 2007, Eshoo et al. 2007, Lambert et al. 2009], but all individuals revealed negative results.